learn-co-curriculum/phase-1-adding-behavior-with-methods/README.md

 ## Conclusion

-We've reviewed working with objects in JavaScript, and started to think about object-orientated programming by applying the constructor function pattern when creating objects so that we can easily define and reuse objects that we design.
+We've learned to instantiate class instances, or "objects" in JavaScript.
-We can probably think of ways to continue refactoring our constructors and even making these pretend pets do more useful things; but for now, let's appreciate that JavaScript gives you a way of passing information down from a higher-level constructor to concrete instances, and how instances can modify each other's properties as they're passed around.
+The constructor function allows us to easily define and standardize the instances we create.
 Good work!

 ## Resources